andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 <h4 class="article-subheader">Well What Now?</h4>
 I've had many friends ask why I wanted to do this.
-Friends who understand all the sports references I've made and haven't a clue who Monica Bill Barnes is.
+Friends who understand all the sports references I've made and wouldn't know Monica Bill Barnes if she came in the room and did her best Monica Bill Barnes impression.
 And I don't have a satisfactory answer for them.

 All of my fellow performers are curious as to my future in the dancing arts.